v-finance/camelot/doc/sphinx/source/cep/actions_new.rst

 :meth:`model_run`, one of
 them should be overloaded in the subclass to either run the action in the gui thread or to run the action in the model thread.
-The default :meth:`ApplicationAction.gui_run` behavior is to pop-up a :class:`camelot.view.controls.progress_dialog.ProgressDialog` dialog and start the :meth:`model_run` method in the model thread.
+The default :meth:`Action.gui_run` behavior is to pop-up a :class:`camelot.view.controls.progress_dialog.ProgressDialog` dialog and start the :meth:`model_run` method in the model thread.

 :meth:`model_run` in itself is a generator, that can yield